 The CAPTIVATE study data has been highly anticipated.
 At ASH 2020, we got important results.
-Dr. Wierda presented the results of Minimal (Measurable) Residual Disease (MRD) cohort using MRD status to guide therapy: Undetectable MRD (uMRD) was achieved in >2/3 of patients with 12 cycles of I+V, and the 30 months progression free survival or PFS rates was an impressive ≥95%.
+Dr. Wierda presented the results of the Minimal (Measurable) Residual Disease (MRD) cohort using MRD status to guide therapy.
+Undetectable MRD (uMRD) was achieved in >2/3 of patients with 12 cycles of Ibrutinib (I) + Venetoclax (V), and the 30-month progression-free survival (PFS) rate was an impressive 95%.

-For more on the design of the CAPTIVATE trial and the results of the MRD cohort, here is my interview with Dr. Wierda soon after ASH 2020.
+For more on the design of the CAPTIVATE trial and the results of the MRD cohort, here is the interview with Dr. Wierda that was held soon after ASH 2020.
 For a patient’s perspective, catch Mark Hoffman’s discussion of his positive experience in the trial.

-Now at ASCO (American Society of Clinical Oncology) 2021 Annual meeting, held virtually, Dr. Paolo Ghia reports the results of the fixed duration or FD arm.
+At the American Society of Clinical Oncology (ASCO) 2021 Annual meeting, which was held virtually, Dr. Paolo Ghia reported the results of the fixed duration (FD) arm.

-Pts aged ≤70 yrs. with treatment naive CLL/SLL, received 3 cycles of I followed by 12 cycles of I+V. The ibrutinib lead in was to reduce tumor burden and thus the risk of tumor lysis syndrome too that comes when too much cancer is killed too fast.
+Patients who were ≤70 years of age with treatment-naive CLL / SLL received 3 cycles of ibrutinib, followed by 12 cycles of I+V. The ibrutinib lead-in was to reduce tumor burden and thus the risk of tumor lysis syndrome that can occur when too much cancer is killed too fast.

-- With fixed-duration I+V, CR rate was 55% in the overall population and was consistent across high-risk subgroups.
+- With fixed-duration I+V, the complete response (CR) rate was 55% in the overall population and was consistent across high-risk subgroups

-- Adverse events (AEs) or side effects were primarily mild.
-The most common serious common AEs were neutropenia (dangerously low neutrophil counts) in one third, hypertension in 6%, and milder neutrophil count decreased in 5%.
-AEs led to discontinuation of I in 4% and V in 2%.
+- Adverse Events (AEs) were primarily mild with the most common serious AE being neutropenia (dangerously low neutrophil counts) in 33% of patients, hypertension in 6%, and a mildly decreased neutrophil count in 5%

-First line I+V is an oral, once-daily, chemotherapy-free, fixed-duration treatment option that provides deep, durable responses in CLL patients, including those with high-risk features such as del(17p).
-PFS at 2 years of 95% seems similar to the uMRD arm at 30 months of ≥95%.
-While it is clearly simpler to have a FD therapy and the two-year results presented at ASCO are encouraging, longer term data are needed to determine if uMRD guided therapy will improve OS over FD.
-Another bigger unanswered question is if sequential drug use or using complementary combinations upfront, is the best choice.
+First-line I+V is an oral, once-daily, chemotherapy-free, fixed-duration treatment option that provides deep and durable responses in CLL patients, including those with high-risk features such as del(17p).
+PFS of 95% at the two-year mark seemed similar to the uMRD arm at 30 months of ≥95%.
+While it is clearly more simple to have a FD therapy and the two-year results presented at ASCO are encouraging, longer-term data are needed to determine if uMRD guided therapy will improve OS over FD.
+Another big unanswered question is if sequential drug use or the use of complementary drug combinations up front is the best choice.
 More research is coming, but one thing we know for sure is that I+V is a potent therapy, even for high-risk patients.

 Here is the link to the ASCO 2021 abstract.